ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

-Implementations of YANG and CDDL often struggle with providing true XSD regexps; some instead cheat by providing one of the parsing regexp varieties, sometime without even advertising this fact.
+Implementations of YANG and CDDL often struggle with providing true XSD regexps; some instead cheat by providing one of the parsing regexp varieties, sometimes without even advertising this fact.

 A matching regexp that does not use the more complex XSD features ({{subsetting}}) can usually be converted into a parsing regexp of many